ouya-saviors/ouya-game-data/README.rst

 Note that all URLs have to be plain ``http``, HTTPS is not supported!

 Use a random ``uuid`` as developer UUID.
+Use ``0`` for the first 8 characters so we can distinguish original UUIDs from self-generated ones.

 Games in demo mode